robertvanoverbeek/AirflowTutorial/README.md

 * A name for the environment;
 * Select the location closest to you.
 For instance europe-west1-d.
 Check https://cloud.google.com/compute/docs/regions-zones/ if you want to know more about server locations;
 * Machine type.
 For this tutorial you may choose the smallest configuration in terms of CPU and RAM;
 * Disk size.
-At the time of writing the minimum is 20GB, you can go with that;
+At the time of writing the minimum is 20GB, which will suffice for this exercise;
 * Python version.
 Select Python version 3.
 * Then click 'CREATE'.